-Pattern, and whether or not you like it, and the kinds of patterns you like, is based on your personality.
+Pattern, and whether or not you like it, and the kinds of patterns you like, is based on your personality and not everyone is into pattern mixing.
 You don’t have to like or wear it, but if you do, go for it.
-So as a little guide, I’ve done up a Polyvore, with a limited range of clothes (sorry, couldn’t necessarily find the perfect garments, but just to give you an idea).
+So as a little guide, I’ve done up an image with a limited range of clothes (sorry, couldn’t necessarily find the perfect garments, but just to give you an idea).

 1. Floral + Stripes: Stripes are not really considered to be a pattern, so you can mix them with any print, from floral to graphic, just tone the colours in (sorry I would have preferred the cardigan to have been green, but them’s the breaks), with colours in the pattern to work it back.